acheype/cantharella/README.md

     cd docker
     docker-compose build

-### Starting the application
+#### Starting the application

-Launch the application with the docker-compose command :
+Go into the docker directory and launch the application with the docker-compose command :

     docker-compose up